Jennifer Lopez sets the record straight on the mystery of her Las Vegas wedding dress - ExBulletin

 After Ben and J.Lo tied the knot in July 2022, the couple launched a grandiose evening/second wedding the next month in his domain in Riceboro, Georgia.
 For this special day, Lopez wore three unique dresses by Ralph Lauren.

-For the second dress, 30 artisans worked to hand embroider the beaded chandelier dress with micro-pleats of silk tulle, beaded embellishments and Swarovski crystals.
+For the second dress, 30 artisans worked to hand embroider the luster beaded gown with micro-pleats of silk tulle, beaded embellishments and Swarovski crystals.
 The third dress featured an elegant mermaid silhouette with a keyhole neckline adorned with Swarovski crystals in different shapes and shades of white, and is complemented by a full skirt and topped with an organza overlay.

 And Ben looked dapper too.